-Gobies are a family of fish which are found all over the world, with over 2000 species existing in total.
+Gobies are a family of fish which are found all over the world, with several thousand species existing in total.
 The vast majority of goby species are under 10cm in length, and some of the worlds very smallest species of fish (those which are under 10mm long when fully mature) are gobies.
 There are a large number of goby species found in British waters, and the rising popularity of LRF (Light Rock Fishing) means that more and more anglers are turning their attention to catching goby species.

 Common Goby – Black Goby – Two-Spotted Goby – Steven’s Goby – Red Mouthed Goby – Leopard Spotted Goby – Painted Goby – Giant Goby – Sand Goby – Jeffrey’s Goby – Rock Goby – Transparent Goby – Fries’s Goby – Diminuitive Goby – Couch’s Goby – Crystal Goby